awsdocs/amazon-cloudwatch-user-guide/doc_source/verify-CloudWatch-Agent-Package-Signature.md

 For Windows Server, you can use the MSI to verify the signature\.

+For macOS computers, the signature is included in the agent download package\.

 To find the correct signature file, see the following table\.
 For each architecture and operating system there is a general link as well as links for each Region\.
 For example, for Amazon Linux and Amazon Linux 2 and the AMD64 architecture, three of the valid links are:
 + `https://s3.amazonaws.com/amazoncloudwatch-agent/amazon_linux/amd64/latest/amazon-cloudwatch-agent.rpm.sig`
 + `https://s3.us-east-1.amazonaws.com/amazoncloudwatch-agent-us-east-1/amazon_linux/amd64/latest/amazon-cloudwatch-agent.rpm.sig`